wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 {lang="python",linenos=off}
 	slug = models.SlugField(blank=True)

-or we can customise the admin interface so that it automatically prepopulates the slug field as you type in the category name.
-To do this update `rango/admin.py` with the following code:
+**or** we can customise the admin interface so that it automatically pre-populates the slug field as you type in the category name.
+To do this, update `rango/admin.py` with the following code.

 {lang="python",linenos=off}
 	from django.contrib import admin